 Create tools that are mapped to the sales process and sales methodology.
 As marketers, we should understand what the sales process is and be able to translate customers stories, product training, and corporate presentations to the buyer’s journey.

-Measure The Effectiveness Of Tools Created
+Measure The Effectiveness of Content and Tools Created

 Know which tools are being used and how effective they are in helping salespeople close business.
 Track views, downloads and pipeline influence by asset.
 Share scorecards highlighting the return on all sales tools created.